Everyone deserves a safe and secure home.

 Your landlord is responsible for larger, essential things, such as maintenance of the structure of the property, electric, gas and water, and shared parts of the building.

-As the tenant you are responsible for smaller things, such as fixing breakages like a shower rail, changing lightbulbs, as well as fixing any damage you may have caused.
+On the other hand, as the tenant you are responsible for smaller things, such as fixing breakages like a shower rail, changing lightbulbs, as well as fixing any damage you may have caused.

 How can I find out who my landlord is?